Alex Brewer (politician): Parliamentary career

 Brewer was elected as Member of Parliament (MP) for North East Hampshire at the 2024 general election, defeating the incumbent Conservative MP Ranil Jayawardena with 38.1 per cent of the vote and a majority of 634.
-She is both the first woman and the first Liberal Democrat to ever represent the constituency.
+She is the third MP to represent the constituency, and both the first woman and the first Liberal Democrat to represent the constituency, which was created in 1997, with significant boundary changes in 2010 and further boundary changes in 2024.

 In her maiden speech, Brewer delivered a narrative tour of North East Hampshire; individually mentioning several towns and villages by name, noting features and characteristics of the local area and community, and describing the key issues faced by her constituents.

 In an interview with the Basingstoke Gazette, Brewer stated that her political priorities were to improve the NHS, to resolve the sewage crisis, and to provide better services for children with Special Educational Needs (SEN).

 In September 2024, Brewer strongly criticised, and voted to block, the government's plans to means-test the Winter Fuel Payment, writing that she was "extremely concerned about those on low incomes", and could not condone the decision "to further add to the burden faced by some of the most vulnerable people in our society, especially during a cost-of-living crisis."

 On the 25 October 2024, Brewer announced that she had been elected to the House of Commons Select Committee for Women and Equalities.

+On 17 June 2025, Brewer voted to cease prosecutions for abortions beyond the longstanding statutory limits, which other MPs said would “decriminalise abortion up to birth.”

 On 20 June 2025, Brewer voted in favour of the Terminally Ill Adults (End of Life) Bill at its third reading, having also voted in favour at its second reading on 29 November 2024.